-The Decode instruction decodes a 5-bit binary value of 0 to 31 (0 to 1F HEX) in the accumulator by setting the appropriate bit position to a 1.
+The Decode instruction decodes a 5 bit binary value of 0-31 (0-1F HEX) in the accumulator by setting the appropriate bit position to a 1.
 If the accumulator contains the value F (HEX), bit 15 will be set in the accumulator.
 If the value to be decoded is greater than 31, the number is divided by 32 until the value is less than 32 and then the value is decoded.